seanox/pdf-service/README.md

 # Changes (Change Log)
-## 3.7.3 20200530 (summary of the current version)
+## 3.8.0 2020xxxx (summary of the next version)
-BF: Template: Correction of case insensitive statics
+BF: Generator Assemble: Correction of errors due to duplicate map entries
-BF: Template: Optimization of the statics for case insensitivity
-BF: Template: Correction/optimization for markup detection and escape
-BF: Test: Correction of JUnit5
+BF: Service Render: Correction of errors if the template contains no header and no footer
-CR: Test: Added a pixel based comparison of the PDFs
-CR: Maven: Update of dependencies
+BF: Template Generate:Correction of errors due to duplicate map entries
-CR: Generator: Optimization of the code
+CR: Compare: Integral part of the API and PDF Tools
+CR: PDF Tools: Integrated as standalone Java application

 [Read more](https://raw.githubusercontent.com/seanox/pdf-service/master/CHANGES)